cesinco/tableau-dashboard-extension-d3js/README.md

 1. Make sure you have Tableau Desktop client installed on your workstation.
 2. Make sure you have a web developer tool such as Visual Studio Code (or others such as  JetBrains Webstorm) installed on your workstation.
 3. Make sure you are able to run a web server on your workstation that can host your preliminary development efforts.
 4. Create your visualization using your favorite web developer tool and test it as it's running on your local web server.
-You may find that it's initially easier to test just the visualization part of your project using statis data hard-coded into your files and only once you are confident that the visualization behaves as you want it, take the additional steps to connect it to your Tableau workbook which should still be launched on your workstation for now.
+You may find that it's initially easier to test just the visualization part of your project using static data hard-coded into your files and only once you are confident that the visualization behaves as you want it, take the additional steps to connect it to your Tableau workbook which should still be launched on your workstation for now.
 5. After the visualization code is working, create the Tableau Dashboard Extension manifest file, saving it with a ".trex" extension, which will allow you to add your extension project to your Tableau file.
 6. Modify the other files in your project (typically .html and .js) to be able to connect to Tableau via your local web server rather than using static, hard-coded data.
 7. Eventually, you will move the files used to create your extension to a remote web server so that the extension can be accessed by other users not logged in to your workstation.
 8. For each new location of those resource files (.html, .js, or others), the .trex manifest file must be modified to indicate the new web server location of the index HTML file, instead of pointing to the index HTML file on your local web server.
 9. The final step is to publish your Tableau workbook to the Tableau server.
-This workbook will be referencing the resources (.html, .js, or others) that are now bing hosted on a remote web server.
+However, the workbooks in this project will be referencing the resources (.html, .js, or others) that are hosted on the localhost web server.

 ## Background